IRISH LUCK Meets Bulgarian Excellence

 There’s something very appealing to the eye about the radio which is very contrary to modern aesthetics.
 It looks more like a piece of Lab Test Equipment.
 And that’s a good thing as far as I’m concerned.
 It’s unique, refreshing and in keeping with Boris's top-performing, "Golden SuperHet" theme.

-The RGO One is a hand crafted classic Superheterodyne (9MHz IF Down Conversion to 134kHz) transceiver covering 80M to 10M or 160M~10M if you have the optional module.
+The Mission RGO One (pronounced Argo-One as a nod to the TenTec Argonaut) is a hand crafted classic Superheterodyne (9MHz IF Down Conversion to 134kHz) transceiver covering 80M to 10M or 160M~10M if you have the optional module.
 It is listed in many places as being "All Mode" but the truth is, there's no AM or FM.
 At the time of writing, the RGO One comes pre-built and aligned, but I believe it will be available at some point in the future as a modular kit - not unlike Elecraft's 'kits'.
 I like this format - it makes these radios feel more 'accessible'.

 There’s no scopes or waterfalls - it doesn’t even have a sound card.
 In fact, it doesn’t even have a manufacturer’s name or logo on the front panel (no vanity here).